 Seaward Holiday Park became part of the family business in autumn 1979.
 Site manager then, George, used to cycle, very slowly, on an ancient black bike from his home about a mile away to the park, that peaceful haven with spectacular views over Kirkcudbright Bay.

-Many years have passed since then, but we have fantastic wardens, Dave and Denise Creelman, who are continuing to improve the facilities and service at Seaward Holiday Park.
+Many years have passed since then, but we have fantastic wardens, Grace and Kevin, who are continuing to improve the facilities and service at Seaward Holiday Park.